 Despite the age of the SR-71, the US could not let the wreckage be recovered by the Chinese.
 It was too technically advanced.
 It was not long before the wreckage had been salvaged and transported back to the Kadena Air Force base.

-There were several options of what they could do with the wreckage of Ichi-Ban.
-Scrap the aircraft and sell the metal to the highest bidder in Okinawa, sent back to the US for disposal, or the least expensive option was to bury it.
+There were several options of what they could do with the wreckage of Ichi-Ban: scrap the aircraft and sell the metal to the highest bidder in Okinawa, send it back to the US for disposal, or bury it.

 Typically the fastest and least expensive option was chosen.

 Read More: The F-22 Raptor – The Fighter of the Future